godotengine/godot-docs/tutorials/ui/gui_containers.rst

 Creating custom Containers
 --------------------------

 It is possible to easily create a custom container using script.
-Here is an example of a simple container that fits children to its rect size:
+Here is an example of a container that fits children to its rect size:

 .. tabs::